MeledjeLaroche/beer-comsumption/README.md

 # beer-comsumption
-This project is dedicated to have a better understanding of the beer market
+This project is dedicated to have a better understanding way of manipulated data of the beer market